 We invite you to join us in this conference to share ideas and experiences, discuss challenges and obstacles, and explore solutions and ways forward so that we can scale good practices in educational technologies to bring transformative changes in education and improve access to better learning opportunities for children all around the world.

-We shall kickstart the event with a visit to our laptop program schools in Kirtipur and a remote part of Lalitpur, to see how schools are able to seamlessly integrate technology in the teaching-learning process.
+We shall make a visit to our laptop program schools in Kirtipur and a remote part of Lalitpur, to see how schools are able to seamlessly integrate technology in the teaching-learning process.

 Organizations that are working on scaling successful practices in education technology from Africa, Asia and America, shared their experiences, challenges and success stories.

 Discussions with education experts, policymakers, teachers and learners were held, to develop strategies to scale successful initiatives to help shape the future of learning in the world.